pdebuyl/euroscipy_document/organizers.rst

 the conference as a speaker is such that only about 50% of the applicants obtain a time slot.

+A general organizing committee supports various aspects of the conference organization such as the website, sponsoring and communication.

 Members of the committees
 =========================